Decoding 15 out of 35: A practical guide to Percentage Calculations and Interpretations

 Alternative Calculation Methods

-While the above method is the most common, there are other approaches to reach the same answer.
+While the above method is the most common, Other approaches exist — each with its own place.
 Let's explore a couple:

 -